MKesslerR/Kessler_Noetzli-Research-Proposal/Readme.md

 •	sf
 •	tidyverse (readr, inner-join, filter, select, mutate)
 •	similaritymeasures
+•	ggplot2

 ## Risk analysis
 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B? -->
 Small trails used for dog walks may not be digitally available.
-GPS locations with the forest may not be accurate.
+GPS locations within the forest may not be accurate.

 ## Questions?
 <!-- Which questions would you like to discuss at the coaching session? -->